swoogles/zio-ecosystem/zio_world_presentation.md

 Credit - Will Harvey

 ---
+# Graph Downsides

-# Downside - Output requires a person
+- Output requires hand-tuning
+- Still hectic

 ---

 # Win - We focused on connections

 ---

+# Next up, automation

+---
 # Core Logic
 - Find the latest release of project on Maven
-- Examine POM file to determine:
+- Extract dependencies from POM file
-    - Version of ZIO it depends on
-    - ZIO project dependencies
-    - ZIO projects that depend on it
+- Slam everything into a graph

 ---
-###  CLI Phase
+###  Terminal Velocity

 <img class="full-slide-image" width="850" src="images/terminal_output.png" alt="Terminal Output" />

 Built with ZIO-cli

 ---
-### CLI Phase Downsides
+### Terminal Downsides

-- Output just goes to terminal
+- You have to view in a terminal
 - Built 3 views before I got annoyed
 - Useful, but not _easy_